← Back to Resources

 Consider your inspection software needs as well.
 Programs like PC-DMIS, Calypso (Zeiss), or PolyWorks are critical for programming, GD&T evaluation, and generating AS9102 inspection reports.
 Software capabilities and ease of use should factor into your CMM selection.

-Making the Investment Decision
+Making the investment decision

 CMM selection involves more than upfront equipment cost.
 Factor in:

-• Installation requirements: Bridge CMMs need climate-controlled environments with stable foundations
+• Installation requirements: Bridge CMMs need climate-controlled environments with stable foundations.

-• Training: Budget for operator training and programming courses
+• Training: Budget for operator training and programming courses.

-• Maintenance: Annual service contracts typically run 10-15% of purchase price
+• Maintenance: Annual service contracts typically run 10-15% of purchase price.

 • Throughput: How many parts do you need to inspect per week?

-Don't overlook the total cost of ownership.
+Do not overlook the total cost of ownership.
 A premium CMM with lower maintenance costs and better uptime may deliver better ROI than a cheaper machine that sits down regularly or requires constant recalibration.

 Many shops find success with a hybrid approach: a high-accuracy bridge CMM for critical features and FAIRs, supplemented by a portable arm for larger parts and shop floor verification.
 This strategy maximizes capability while managing capital costs.

-The Right Tool for the Job
+The right tool for the job

 Your CMM investment should align with your customer requirements, part mix, and quality strategy.
 Take time to demo equipment with your actual parts, talk to other aerospace shops about their experiences, and ensure your selection supports not just today's needs but your growth plans.